 On May 2, 2019, the FCC further expanded the A-CAM program, referred to as A-CAM II, to companies still receiving legacy universal service support, HCLS and ICLS, in their service territories.
-LICT has two companies in Wisconsin that elected to participate and received \$1.1 million in annual A-CAM II funding for the full year ending December 31, 2019.
+LICT had two companies in Wisconsin that elected to participate and received \$1.1 million in annual A-CAM II funding for the full year ending December 31, 2019.
 The Company's subsidiaries received the 2019 year to date incremental funding in the 3rd quarter of 2019.
-As of 2019, all of LICT's rural telephone companies have elected A-CAM or A-CAM II regulation.
-A-CAM and A-CAM II revenues were \$32.3 million in 2019.
+A-CAM and A-CAM II revenues were \$32.1 and \$32.3 million in 2020 and 2019 respectively.